-- rooms occupied continuously for 28 days or more by the same individual
+- lodging that is occupied by the same individual continuously for 28 days or more,

-- the purchase price for the unit of lodging is less than $30 per day or $210 per week; or
+- lodging that is not listed on an online marketplace and for which the purchase price for the unit of lodging is less than $30 per day or $210 per week,

 How to register

-You must register for the Tourism Levy program if you provide temporary accommodation in Alberta.
+You may be required to register for the Tourism Levy program if you provide temporary accommodation in Alberta.

-Step 1: Create or sign into your MyAlberta Digital ID account
+Step 1.
+Create or sign into your Alberta.ca Account

 - Create a basic account.

-- After you create a MyAlberta Digital ID account, login to TRACS.
-You will need to sign in using your MyAlberta Digital Identity user name and password.
+- After you create an Alberta.ca Account, log in to TRACS.
+You will need to sign in using your Alberta.ca Account Digital Identity user name and password.
 Once you sign in, you will be redirected to TRACS.

 - Select Tourism Levy from the Program Name menu.

-Step 3: Complete and submit the online registration form
+Step 3.
+Complete and submit the registration form

-- If approved, you will immediately be re-directed to your tourism levy TRACS account page.
+- If approved, you will immediately be re-directed to your tourism levy TRACS account.

-- If further review is required after you submit your registration, you will receive a pending status notification and a reference number.
+- If further review is required, you will receive a pending status notification and a reference number.
 TRA may need to contact you for further information.